antmicro/ros2-gui-node/README.md

 colcon build
 ```

-Artifacts from the building stage are placed under the `install/` directory, and contain setup scripts for the `GuiNode` environment.
+You can find the artifacts from the building stage in the `install/` directory.
+They contain setup scripts for the `GuiNode` environment.

 ```bash
 source install/local_setup.bash
 ```

-Once the `GuiNode` environment is sourced, the `GuiNode`'s sample can be run using the `ros2 launch` command.
+Once the `GuiNode` environment is sourced, you can run the `GuiNode` sample using the `ros2 launch` command:

 ```bash
 ros2 launch gui_node sample_launch.py
 ```

-More information about the samples can be found in the `src/samples` directory.
+For more information about the samples, go to the `src/samples` directory.

 ## Widgets and RosData objects

-`GuiNode` offers a number of pre-implemented widgets, which can be used to visualize the data.
+`GuiNode` offers a number of pre-implemented widgets which can be used to visualize the data.
 Widgets are responsible for creating the GUI elements and displaying the data.

-Following widgets are already implemented in the `GuiNode`:
+The following widgets are already implemented in the `GuiNode`:

-* `VideoWidget` - displays image from the `sensor_msgs::msg::Image` message type.
+* `VideoWidget` - displays an image from the `sensor_msgs::msg::Image` message type.
 * `StringWidget` - displays the `std::string` data in a text box.
-* `RosoutWidget` - displays the messages from the `/rosout` topic (the ROS2 logging topic) in a table view.
+* `RosoutWidget` - displays messages from the `/rosout` topic (the ROS2 logging topic) in table view.
-* `DetectionWidget` - displays image from the `sensor_msgs::msg::Image` message type and draws bounding boxes.
+* `DetectionWidget` - displays an image from the `sensor_msgs::msg::Image` message type and draws bounding boxes.

-Widgets are using `RosData` objects to get the fresh data from the ROS2 topics or services.
+Widgets are using `RosData` objects to get fresh data from topics or services.
-Corresponding `RosData` object should be created and added to the `GuiNode` before the `gui_node->prepare()` method is called.
+You should create the corresponding `RosData` object add it to the `GuiNode` before calling the `gui_node->prepare()` method.

-The `RosData` objects are responsible for maintaining the data from the ROS2 topics or services.
+The `RosData` objects are responsible for handling data from ROS2 topics or services.

-An example of adding the `RosoutWidget` widget to the `GuiNode` instance:
+Below is an example of how to add the `RosoutWidget` widget to the `GuiNode` instance:

 ```cpp
 #include "gui_node/gui_node.hpp"